wowool/wowool-nlp-compare/README.md

 #### Conjecture

     python3 -m nlp_compare -e stanza -l english -p "english,entity" -f tests/data/person_conjecture.txt

-Stanza is doing better the spacy in this case, but still looses the reference to *Miyaktama Mitshu*.
+Stanza is doing better than spacy in this case, but still loses the reference to **Miyaktama Mitshu**.

 `Mr. Miyaktama Mitshu is a very successful person.`